viafanasyev/stack-machine/README.md

 ./stack-machine --run file.asm    # To run asm file
 ```

-Only one asm, disasm and run command could be used.
+Only one asm, disasm and run command could be used at the time.

 ##### Available operations